Skip to content Skip to footer navigation

 • Flued heaters direct their fumes outside through a flue, or pipe, and are generally more expensive to buy and install.
 This removes the waste products such as carbon monoxide and water vapour from the home, which is safer, but can also create a small amount of heat loss, reducing the efficiency.

-• Gas heaters need to be professionally serviced every few years to ensure they're operating safely and effectively.
+• Gas heaters need to be professionally serviced every few years to make sure they're operating safely and effectively.

 • NEVER use an outdoor gas heater for indoor heating!
 They don't have the same emission standards as indoor gas heaters and can give off a dangerous amount of carbon monoxide and other gases if left running indoors for several hours.
 The same applies for your kitchen's gas cooktop or oven.

-• If you have a gas heater of any type (whether flued, portable unflued, or ducted central heating) then make sure to install a carbon monoxide alarm too – they're readily available from hardware stores.
+• If you have a gas heater of any type (whether flued, portable unflued, or ducted central heating), make sure you install a carbon monoxide alarm too – they're readily available from hardware stores.
 This could save your life if the heater develops a fault and starts putting out dangerous amounts of this deadly gas.

 • Check our gas heater buying guide for more details.